suhasHere/moq-transport/draft-ietf-moq-transport.md

 A publisher sends Objects matching a subscription/fetch on Data Streams.

-All MOQT datastreams, as well as all datagrams, start with a variable-length integer indicating the type of the stream in question.
+All MOQT data streams, as well as all datagrams, start with a variable-length integer indicating the type of the stream in question.

 |-------|-----------------------------------------------------|